Academic Requirements for RSO Officers

 Executive board members may submit a list of members who need access.
 The list should include the full names and usernames of all members that need access.

 If student organizations are traveling over 50 miles on behalf of their organization at Michigan Tech, regardless of the mode of transportation, each participating member must read and abide by the attached travel policy.
-This form needs to be submitted to Student Leadership & Involvement at least two days prior to the proposed travel departure date.
+This form needs to be submitted to Student Leadership and Involvement at least two days prior to the proposed travel departure date.

 Organizational members traveling in personal vehicles are subject to the insurance limits carried by the car owner’s auto insurance.
 The individual driver is responsible for the insurance coverage and passengers should make sure that there is adequate insurance coverage on the vehicle.
 The University does not provide any coverage for vehicles not owned by the University.

-If a student organization intends to use a Husky Motors vehicle, the vehicle request form must also be completed and submitted to Student Leadership & Involvement before the vehicle reservation may be confirmed.
+If a student organization intends to use a Husky Motors vehicle, the vehicle request form must also be completed and submitted to Student Leadership and Involvement before the vehicle reservation may be confirmed.
 For Husky Motors vehicles, the insurance is provided by Michigan Tech.

 To reserve a Husky Motors Vehicle, student organizations should: